PaddlePaddle/Mobile/Demo/Android/AICamera/README.md

 ### Prepare Models

 Our models are too large to upload to Github.
 Create a model folder and add to assets folder.
-Download [face_mobilenet_160_91.paddle](http://cloud.dlnel.org/filepub/?uuid=038c1dbf-08b3-42a9-b2dc-efccd63859fb) and [pascal_mobilenet_300_66.paddle](http://cloud.dlnel.org/filepub/?uuid=39c325d9-b468-4940-ba47-d50c8ec5fd5b) to model folder.
+Download [face_mobilenet_160_91.paddle](http://cloud.dlnel.org/filepub/?uuid=038c1dbf-08b3-42a9-b2dc-efccd63859fb) and [pascal_mobilenet_300_66.paddle](http://cloud.dlnel.org/filepub/?uuid=39c325d9-b468-4940-ba47-d50c8ec5fd5b) and put them to model folder.

 Here, we are using **merged model**.
 If you want to know how to use model config file (such as `config.py`) and model params file from training(such as `params_pass_0.tar.gz`) to get **merged model** file, please see [Merged model config and parameters](../../../deployment/model/merge_config_parameters/README.md)